nervosys/AutonomySim/docs/azure.md

-# Microsoft Azure Cloud Development Environment
+# Cloud Development Environments

-This document explains how to automate the creation of an Azure cloud development environment to code and debug a Python application connected to `AutonomySim` using Visual Studio Code.
+This document explains how to automate the creation of a `Microsoft Azure` cloud development environment (MSA-CDE) to code and debug a Python application connected to `AutonomySim` using Visual Studio Code.

-## Automatically Deploy the Azure VM
+## Automatically Deploy the Azure virtual machine (VM)

+Click the blue button to start the Azure deployment.

+!!! note
-Click the blue button to start the Azure deployment (The template is pre-filled with the recommended virtual machine size for the use cases of the following two tutorials)
+    The template is pre-filled with the recommended virtual machine size for the use cases of the following two tutorials.

 <a href="https://aka.ms/AA8umgt" target="_blank">
     <img src="https://azuredeploy.net/deploybutton.png"/>
 </a>

 !!! note
-    The VM deployment and configuration process may take 20+ minutes to complete*
+    The VM deployment and configuration process may take over 20 minutes to complete.

 ### Regarding the deployment of the Azure VM